 Disseminate Information – Communicate effectively

-The dynamic nature of the project and its environment, require project managers to keep on identify and manage the risks on a frequent basis.
+The dynamic nature of the project and its environment, require project managers to keep on identifying and managing the risks on a frequent basis.
 First, you need to properly address the identified risks.
 Secondly, you need to ensure the identification of possible upcoming risks.
-This will help you address the new risks well ahead of time rather than handling the disasters at the later stage.
+This will help you address the new risks well ahead of time rather than handling the disasters at a later stage.

 Intro to Project Management in 5 Major Steps – Conclusion